SeppePeeters/Big-Data-Course/readme.md

 ![picture](stat/MPG/Sun.png)

 This correlation plot shows what has the biggest cohesion with eachother.
-As you can see as first Distance and speed are combining red.
-So

 ![picture](stat/MPG/Heatmap.png)